 Listen for the silence that can speak volumes

-Dedicating time for team input and dialogue is an especially important practice for leaders hosting so many virtual conversations right now.
+Dedicating time for team input and dialogue is an especially important practice for leaders who host virtual conversations or work with hybrid teams.
 Online gatherings and team meetings require a certain amount of structure to flow productively; however, they also benefit from a degree of space for conversation.
-Leaders who do this regularly can deepen their own listening while modelling the practice for those they lead.
+Leaders who do this regularly can deepen their listening while modelling the practice for those they lead.

 Listening fully and deeply speaks volumes about a leader’s interest in others and what they have to say.
 Leaders who listen this way connect readily to the people around them, especially those they lead.